DGEs2018/Traineeship-progress/Week5/journal.md

         - invoke - run the program ()
     - Attempt to get the file journal.md, out of the directory called 'more-express' failed....
         - Command git mit `journal.md Week5`, while inside more-express, but this ended up naming the file Week5 inside the same directory.
+    - Reminders on JS fundamentals
+        - Strings should always be under quotation marks or else JS would then assume and search a variable (in vain)
+        - Also values inside arrays are separated by a comma
+        - Objects-
+            - a collection of name/value pairs
+            - Properties inside objects, are separated by a comma
     - npm run start : tells the node package manager run and go to the part of the separate file, under the scripts and looks for the start 'key' in there.
     - Object:
         - a collection of name/value pairs
         - Object
             - primitive property
             - object property
-            - function 'method
+            - function (called 'method' when attached to an object)
-    - Reminders on JS fundamentals
-        - Strings should always be under quotation marks or else JS would then assume and search a variable (in vain)
-        - Also values inside arrays are separated by a comma
-        - Objects-
-            - a collection of name/value pairs
-            - Properties inside objects, are separated by a comma
-            -
+        - Object literal : name:value pairs separated by commas while contained within curly braces an example
+         ```{
+             firstname: 'Dawit',
+             lastname : 'Ghebremedhin',
+             address :
+             {
+                 street : 'unnecessary',
+                 number : 44
+             }
+            }```